fbpx

 Rael

 From skincare to organic cotton pads to menstrual cups, Rael offers various products.
-Rael has partnered with the local LA organization Happy Periods, a Los-Angeles based organization that supports women who are homeless, low-income, and or/living in poverty and provides them with menstrual hygiene kits.
+Rael has partnered with the local LA organization Happy Periods, a Los Angeles-based organization that supports women who are homeless, low-income, and or/living in poverty and provides them with menstrual hygiene kits.

 Lena Cup

 Lena Cup has been voted the #1 best beginners cup.
-It’s bell-shape offers 12 hours of protection and is ideal both for teens and adults.
+Its bell shape offers 12 hours of protection and is ideal for both teens and adults.

 Period Underwear